JCallicoat/focus_last/README.md

 Static binary
 ----

-The `static_binary` branch tries to build a static binary using `zig cc` and linking with musl.
+The `make static` target tries to build a static binary using `python -m ziglang cc` and linking with musl.

-This assumes you have compiled the source for libX11, libxau, libxdmcp, libxcb and libxcb-wm in their respective directories in `~/build'.
+This assumes you have compiled the source for libX11, libxau, libxdmcp, libxcb and libxcb-wm in their respective directories in `~/build`.

-The 'focus_last` static binary file is included in the repo.
+The `focus_last` static binary file is included in the repo and should run on an x86_64 linux system.

 The lastest is built with: